| |

 Often the band's playing sounds just a bit too tense and forced.
 Although the

-some more dynamic and unconstrained sound.
+have some more dynamic and unconstrained sound.
 After The Battle has its

 moments, but on the whole this thing could have used some improvement.